• DNDi_Logo_No-Tagline_Full Colour

 What visceral leishmaniasis treatments are we working on?

-We aim to make treatments safer, shorter and more affordable and effective.
-In the short term, better treatment regimens are being developed using existing drugs.
-In the long term, the goal is to develop an entirely new generation of all-oral drugs.
+We aim to make treatments safer, shorter, more affordable, and more effective.
+In the short term, we are developing better treatment regimens using existing drugs.
+In the longer term, our goal is to develop entirely new all-oral drugs that are safe, effective, affordable, and accessible to the people who need them most.

 Find out about our work developing treatments for visceral leishmaniasis